travis-ci/docs-travis-ci-com/user/billing-overview.md

 On occasion, an allotment of OSS Only credits may be granted by Travis CI.
 These credits may be used only for builds over public repositories and are meant for open-source support.
 The OSS credits may be assigned as a one-time pool or renewable pool, subject to a case-by-case assessment of Travis CI staff.

-The OSS credits are a separate pool of credits from regular credits, with separate credits balance tracking.
+The OSS credits are a separate pool of credits from regular credits, with separate credit balance tracking.

 #### Free Plan Credits

-Each new user who subscribes to the Free Trial Plan is automatically granted 10K credits to use over a 30 day period.
+Each new user who subscribes to the Free Trial Plan is automatically granted 10K credits to use over a 14-day period.
 This one-time pool of credits is not renewable.
 This plan is meant to let you familiarize yourself with our usage-based plans as well as to try out other Travis CI features.